spdk/spdk/doc/jsonrpc.md

 Remove vhost target.

 This call will fail if there is an initiator connected or there is at least one SCSI target configured in case of vhost SCSI target.
-In the later case please remove all SCSI targets first using @ref rpc_remove_vhost_scsi_target.
+In the later case please remove all SCSI targets first using @ref rpc_vhost_scsi_controller_remove_target.

 ### Parameters